-The FISS collects individual length observations on all Pacific halibut captured, which are then converted to estimated weights via the length-weight relationship (see section below).
-Age estimates are also available for a random subsample of these lengths.
+The FISS collects individual length observations on all Pacific halibut captured, which were historically converted to estimated weights via the length-weight relationship (see section below).
+Beginning in 2019, individual fish weights have been collected for all fish randomly sampled for age.
 Ages consist of primarily surface ages prior to 2002, and exclusively break-and-bake ages from 2002 to the present.
 Prior analyses of weight-at-age attempted to correct for the potential bias of surface ages by converting the weights corresponding to surface ages to the 'true' weight at age given an estimated level of bias (and some assumption of the underlying age structure).
-Investigation of the data prior to 2002 revealed that many of the surface ages also had corresponding break-and-bake ages that were not being included in the analysis (see summary of ageing bias and precision below).
-Replacing all surface ages with break-and-bake ages (where available) in the weight-at-age calculations appears to adequately address the differences in the ageing methods for the recent data.
+Investigation of the data prior to 2002 revealed that many of the surface ages also had corresponding break-and-bake ages (where available) in the weight-at-age calculations appears to adequately address the differences in the ageing methods for the recent data.

-Because the sampling of ages is random within the FISS catches for an area each year, the average weight-at-age by area, sex, and year can be calculated directly.
-Where there are very few individuals in the population of a particular age, the number of FISS age samples is also small (the age samples are not length-stratified).
-This pattern, in combination with incomplete FISS sampling for some areas and years, results in a small number of missing weights-at-age within area and year combinations.
-These are simply interpolated from adjacent years.
+Because the FISS sampling of ages is random within each IPHC Regulatory Area, the average weight-at-age by area, sex, and year can be calculated directly.
+Where there are very few individuals in the population of a particular age, the number of FISS age samples is also small (the age samples are not length stratified).
+This pattern, in combination with incomplete FISS sampling for some areas and years, results in a small number of missing weights-at-age within area and year combinations; these are simply interpolated from adjacent years.
 Because the FISS captures few fish younger than age 7 or older than age 25, all fish outside this range are aggregated to these 'minus' and 'plus' groups (but see NMFS trawl survey section below).
-Although there has been a very strong trend of declining weight-at-age in recent decades, there are marked differences in the magnitude of this decline among Regulatory Areas (an interactive tool to view detailed weight-at-age information is available on the IPHC's website: https://iphc.int/data/iphc-secretariat-data).
-There also appear to be some patterns associated with specific cohorts; e.g. females in Area 2C born in the late-1990s and mid-2000s.
-These different trends among IPHC Regulatory Areas require appropriate weighting to create a coastwide time-series that represents the entire stock.
-The estimates of numbers of fish generated from modelled survey NPUE are used to weight the individual IPHC Regulatory Areas.
-At the coastwide level, there appear to be small increases in size-at-age for both males and females over many ages (Figure 15); however, this is also consistent with year-to-year variability observed in the past.
-When the weighted coastwide observations are smoothed across years, there appears to be little consistent change since 2015 with younger ages increasing, and older ages decreasing (Figure 16).
-A broader comparison of historical observations predicted from a mix of fishery and FISS data (See Fishery weight-at-age section below) indicates that the declines in size-at-age for female Pacific halibut were even more pronounced from the mid-1970s to the mid-1990s than in the recent period covered by the FISS.
-Current size-at-age is estimated to be at or near historical lows with some indication of increases for younger ages coastwide (Figure 17).
+Although there was a very strong trend of declining weight-at-age up until around 2010, there are marked differences in the magnitude of this decline among Regulatory Areas (an interactive tool to view detailed weight-at-age information is available on the IPHC's website: https://iphc.int/data/iphc-secretariat-data).
+There also appear to be some positive trends associated with recent cohorts, e.g., beginning around 2012 weight-at-age appears to be increasing for the younger year classes across the entire coastwide distribution (Figure 15).
+When the weighted coastwide observations are smoothed across years, these trends are even more pronounced (Figure 16).
+A broader comparison of historical observations predicted from a mix of fishery and FISS data (See Fishery weight-at-age section below) indicates that size-atage for Pacific halibut increased from the 1950s to the late 1970s, subsequently declining to the recent period covered by the FISS.
+Current females coastwide size-at-age is estimated above historical lows for younger ages, but below for older ages (Figure 17).